View the master dashboard

 - Search factor not met.

-For details on the information presented in the cluster overview, browse the tabs underneath.
+For details on the information presented in the Cluster Overview, look through the tabs below the overview.

 On the upper right side of the dashboard, there are three buttons:

 - Edit.
-For information on this button, see "Configure the master with the dashboard.".
-This button is disabled for multisite clusters.
+For information on this button, see "Perform edits on the master".

 - More Info.
 This button provides details on the master node configuration: